George Mattson (martial artist)

-George E. Mattson is a well-known author of martial arts books and the first American to be awarded a black belt in Uechi-Ryū Karate-do.
-He was the first to teach the style professionally resulting in the majority of the original growth in the United States of America.
-He was one of the first to publish a book in English about karate and has since continued to publish many books on Uechi-Ryu.
+George E. Mattson is the author of martial arts books, and the first American to be awarded a black belt in Uechi-Ryū Karate-do.
+He was the first to teach the style professionally, resulting in its growth in the United States.
+He was one of the first to publish a book in English about karate, and has continued to publish many books on Uechi-Ryu.

-The 3 major, unique contributions documenting his style of karate

-Mattson has written several published books as well as e-book versions for electronic reading devices.
-This includes the following: